panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 `FetchDecoratorBadStatus` wraps a `Fetcher` instance (the `decoratee` property).
 Instance the `fetch()` method it calls `this.decoratee.fetch(resource, options)` (the decorated fetcher instance), and after makes the `if (!response.ok) { ... }` status checks.

-Now, since the status verification logic is moved to decorator, the function that makes the request can be simplified:
+`fetchMoviesBadStatus()` can be simplified because the status verification logic has been moved to `FetchDecoratorBadStatus` decorator:

 ```javascript{1-3}
 const fetcher = new FetchDecoratorBadStatus(